 You should be aware that the School Complaints Unit (SCU) will usually only consider a complaint once the school's internal processes have been exhausted.
-The SCU will examine whether the complaints policy and any other relevant policies were followed in accordance with the provisions set out.
-The SCU will also examine whether the school's policies adhere to education legislation.
-The SCU will not usually re-investigate the substance of the complaint.
+The SCU will examine whether the complaints policy and any

 Please note that, unless your complaint is about the governors' response or lack of response, or about the governing body as a whole, your complaint will generally have to be considered first by the governing body of the school.